 - What time is included in "100% effort"?

 Graduate Assistants and students: 100% effort for graduate students in a bona fide employee-employer relationship consists of the sum total hours worked on their appointment(s).
 For example, 100% effort for a graduate assistant who has two 25% appointments would consist of the combined two appointments, or a maximum weekly base of 20 hours.
-Graduate students supported by training grants appointed in non-service classifications are not considered employees and therefore do not require effort to be certified.
+Graduate students who receive stipends paid by training grants are typically appointed in non-service classifications and are not considered employees and therefore do not require effort to be certified.

 - Do I need to notify the sponsor if I change my effort on the project?

 Non-federal awards: it depends on the terms and conditions of the award.
 Contact the SPA grant administrator for instructions.

 Federal grants where you are the principal investigator: the 25% rules applies.
 Prior approval from the federal sponsoring agency is required if principal investigators or project directors will be disengaged from the project for more than three consecutive months, or will reduce their effort by more than 25 percent from the level of effort approved at the time of award, or subsequently approved by the sponsoring agency.
 Indicating a different level of effort in a progress report does not constitute "subsequent approval by an agency" for this purpose.
 Note: some agencies, e.g., NIH, extend this rule to all key personnel listed in the notice of grant award.
 When this situation exists, the principal investigator must write a letter to the federal grant/contracting officer addressing the following:

 - How does the reduction affect the work scope?

 - If this represents paid effort, how will the funds be re-budgeted?

 The letter must be signed by the principal investigator, unit head (or dean, if appropriate) and endorsed by SPA.
 The grant administrator in SPA should be contacted for questions.

 - What do I certify if I consulted on a project but I am not a regular employee on the project?